Hall of Fame Inductees Prior to 2009

 2003

 • The Hon.
 Charles Curtis.
-Statesman; Congressman, Senate majority leader, 31st Vice-President of the United States. (dec.)
+Statesman; Congressman, Senate majority leader, 31st Vice-President of the United States. (deceased)

 • Rebecca Stafford (1954).
 Educator; research sociologist and college president.